yaroslav/bundlebun/README.md

 ## Quickstart

-Within your Ruby or Rails project:
+Within your Ruby or Rails project, no Bun or anything like that required:

 ```sh
 bundle add bundlebun